Thanksgiving Poems

 We all find importance for which we are thankful,

-And what we spend on this holiday is surely a bank full.
+And what we spend on Thanksgiving is surely a bank full.

 First the purchase of food for parties galore,